Purpose of the document

 Payment upon shipment of the goods

 In the case of payment upon shipment of the goods, the transaction is captured following your validation.
 You specify the validity period of your transaction in your request.
 If you do not validate a given transaction before this period ends, this transaction expires.
 If you forget to validate the transaction in time, you can submit the transaction again using the duplication operation.
-You can validate all or part of the transaction's amount; however, you cannot validate an amount greater than the initial amount of the transaction.
+You can validate all or part of the transaction amount; however, you cannot validate an amount greater than the initial amount of the transaction.

 Payment upon shipment of the goods enables you to debit your customer's account only if you are sure that you can deliver the order.

-Instalment payment enables you to create multiple instalments associated with a transaction, in a single payment request.
+Payment in instalments enables you to create multiple instalments associated with a transaction, in a single payment request.

-- If the first transaction has been authenticated using 3-D Secure, the following instalments cannot benefit from the liability shift
+- If the first transaction has been authenticated using 3-D Secure, the following instalments cannot benefit from the liability shift.

 Recurring payment enables you to make automatic payments at regular intervals without the customer's presence.
 Recurring payment is very useful to manage subscriptions.

 You can generate a recurring payment from: